andrehk93/Master/README.md

 In order to be able to use the pre-trained word vectors, they have to be downloaded and put in the correct directory.

 ### GloVe
-Download from (http://nlp.stanford.edu/data/glove.6B.zip).
+Download the [GLOVE](http://nlp.stanford.edu/data/glove.6B.zip) word-vectors.
 Put in the folder data/text/glove, and make sure the filenames in utils/text/glove.py are identical to what you call the downloaded .txt file.

 #### Embedding size
 GloVe comes with a few different sizes of word embeddings, which also can be used as long as the proper naming convention is used.
 For example, if you want to use word embeddings of size 50 with an LSTM on the INH dataset, just add the corresponding GloVe file to the folder data/text/glove/ under the name provided underneath together with the command (Windows):